-Tracking Pixel is a tracking method based on fact that user browser can store temporary information about his visits to a website and his activity there.
-This information is stored in cookies.
-When conversion happens, cookies are getting reviewed again to authenticate the session of the user and attribute the conversion to a proper affiliate.
-Tracking Pixel can track webpage visits, ad impressions, conversions, and other user activity.
+Tracking Pixel is a tracking method based on fact that every browser temporarily stores information about the user’s visit to a website and his activity there.
+This information is stored in so-called cookies.
+When conversion happens, cookies are getting reviewed again to authenticate the session of the user and attribute the conversion to the visit.
+Tracking Pixel can track webpage visits, ad impressions, conversions, and a whole bunch of other metrics.

 – Quick and easy to implement.
 The setup is very simple and can be used if you need to be fast.
 Just copy and paste the HTML code to the page that follows the sale confirmation.

 – Sometimes inaccurate.
 A tracking pixel is not as reliable as S2S Postback URL tracking.
-Since all information about user is stored in his own browser cookies, once they are deleted, there is no tracking.
-User can delete cookies (clear his cache) himself, which happens quite often.
+Since all information about the user is stored in his own browser cookies, once they are deleted, there is no tracking.
+Users can delete cookies (clear their cache) themselves, which happens quite often.

 S2S Postback URL

-- User sees an offer and clicks on an ad.
+- A user sees an ad and clicks on it.

-- User transfers through several redirects in a blink of an eye.
-In few milliseconds, he visits RedTrack, Affiliate Network, Advertiser (offer owner) and a landing page.
-Now everyone has information about this user’s session.
+- With the click, a user goes through several redirects in a blink of an eye.
+In a few milliseconds, he visits RedTrack (as a tracking solution), Affiliate Network, Advertiser (the offer owner), and a landing page.
+Now every party has information about this user’s session.
 Click is being recorded and gets a new generated ID for this session.

-- User immediately proceeds to the landing page after the first click, and now he has user ID in his URL.
+- The user immediately proceeds to the landing page after the first click, and now he has a user ID in his URL.

-- User buys an offer on a landing page and conversion is correctly attributed to the right affiliate.
+- The user buys something on a landing page and conversion is correctly attributed.

-– S2S Postback URL tracking is an accurate method for tracking conversions.
-Tracking is done server-side, therefore there are less randomness in results.
-Users can’t affect it by simply deleting their cookies as in the case with a tracking pixel.
+– Accurate tracking.
+S2S Postback URL tracking is the most accurate method for tracking conversions.
+Tracking is done server-side, therefore there is less randomness in results.
+Users can’t affect tracking by simply deleting their cookies as in the case with a tracking pixel.

 – Secure and reliable.
 Less troubled with fraud and there are various options to prevent postback fraud.

-– There are more options for sending a signal about successful event, instead of firing a conversion at the loaded thank you page.
-This can be helpful when offer owner wants to register conversion after shipping an order, or a successful call.
+– Flexibility.
+There are more options for sending a signal about a successful event, instead of firing a conversion at the loaded thank you page.
+This can be helpful when the offer owner wants to register conversion after shipping an order, or a successful call.